bejnpenik/2in1screen-improved/README.md

 ## Licence

 No licence.
 Do as you wish.
+I am not liable for anything caused by this piece of marvelous code.